-For a standard three credit hour course, the University has a required three hour final examination period, which adds an additional includes 180 minutes of instruction to the in each semester (see UPM #29 - Definition of a Credit Hour).
-Thus, the University requires instructors to provide a full three hours of instruction for final assessment purposes (e.g., written final examination, presentations, portfolio review, performance, review and evaluation, or some combination of these assessments). for students to complete the final examination.
-However, it It is up to the discretion of the instructor of record to determine the form, content, and function of the final examination (e.g., whether it is cumulative; whether it is a three-hour exam or a shorter exam preceded or followed by a period of review; etc.).
+For a standard three credit hour course, the University has a required three hour final examination period, which adds an additional 180 minutes of instruction to the semester (see UPM #29 - Definition of a Credit Hour).
+Thus, the University requires instructors to provide a full three hours for students to complete the final examination.
+However, it is up to the discretion of the instructor of record to determine the form, content, and function of the final examination (e.g., whether it is cumulative or not).
 A traditional final examination should not exceed a period of three hours.
 Only examinations requiring an exceptional portion of practical work should be longer than three hours (e.g., student teaching).

-Chairs (i.e., heads of instructional units) must give permission for faculty members to use nontraditional examinations.
-Examples of nontraditional examinations include those requiring more than three hours to complete; or other final assessments such as a portfolio of a semester's work, a final project, or a take-home examination.
+Chairs (i.e., heads of instructional units) must give permission for faculty members to use nontraditional examinations. , such as Examples of nontraditional examinations include those requiring more than three hours to complete; or other final assessments such as a portfolio of a semester's work, a final project, or a take-home examination.
+The chair should submit to the appropriate dean an annual summary of the exceptions that were granted.
 For multidisciplinary and cotaught courses, permission to give a nontraditional examination must be granted solely by the chair of the instructional unit in which the course is based.
 Even when faculty members have permission to administer nontraditonal final examinations, the scheduled examination period must be utilized for instructional hours.
 The chair should submit to their academic dean's office an annual summary of the exceptions that were granted.

+All regular final examinations must be held in Chapel Hill.
 Students who are absent from an examination receive a course grade of AB (absent), which is equivalent to F (zero quality points), or FA (absent and failing regardless of performance on the final examination).
-When students are unable, for reasons clearly beyond their control, to take a traditional final examination at the scheduled time, they can be excused only by the director of Campus Health Services or their academic dean (who can issue an "examination excuse").
-An absence may be excused for severe health problems leading to the student's placement on the Infirmary List by either Campus Health Services or Counseling and Psychological Services, for significant personal or family circumstances, for religious observances required by the student's faith, for a scheduling conflict involving multiple examinations at the same time, or when a student has three or more final examinations scheduled in 24 hours.
+When students are unable, for reasons clearly beyond their control, to take a traditional final examination at the scheduled time, they can be excused only by the director of Campus Health Services or their academic dean (who can authorize the registrar to issue an "official permit to take final examination") or their academic dean (who can issue an "examination excuse").
+An absence may be excused for severe health problems leading to the student's placement on the Infirmary List by either Campus Health Services or Counseling and Psychological Services, for serious significant personal or family circumstances problems, for religious observances required by the student's faith, or for a scheduling conflict involving multiple examinations at the same time, or when a student has three or more final examinations scheduled in 24 hours..
 In cases of illness, personal or family emergency, or religious observance, additional documentation may be required by the dean.
 Primary holy days for religious observances are noted on a Web-based interfaith calendar site.
 Students are responsible for providing the course instructor and the dean a written request for an excused absence from a final exam for a religious observance or for a scheduling conflict involving multiple examinations no later than the last day of classes.
 Students must be given the opportunity to make up final exams missed due to an excused absence.